 TOE Security Functionality Addressed issue The memory access control of the TOE uses a memory management unit (MMU) to control the access to the available physical memory by using virtual memory addresses and to segregate the code and data to a privilege level model.
 The MMU controls the address permissions of up to seven privileged levels and gives the software the possibility to define different access rights.
-SF_CS Protection against Logical Attacks: The memory access control of the TOE uses a memory management unit (MMU) to control the access to the available physical memory by using virtual memory addresses and to segregate the code and data to a privilege level model.
-The MMU controls the address permissions of up to seven privileged levels and gives the software the possibility to define different access rights.
+SF_CS Cryptographic Support: The TOE is equipped with several hardware accelerators and software modules to support the standard symmetric and asymmetric cryptographic operations.
+The components are a coprocessor, as well as the optional SCL, supporting the DES and AES algorithms and a combination of a coprocessor and software modules to support RSA cryptography, RSA key generation, ECDSA signature generation and verification, ECDH key agreement and EC public key calculation and public key testing.
+Furthermore, the TOE is equipped with an optional SHA-2 library as well as an AIS31 conformant TRNG that meets the functionality class PTG.2.
 SF_MAE Mutual Authentication Extension (optional): In TOE provides a mutual authentication between production equipment and the TOE according to ISO 9798-2.
 Only if the production equipment was successfully authenticated by an external authenticate command, the Flash Loader is activated to download software to the TOE's Non Volatile Memory.
 Furthermore, it contains an internal authenticate command by which the authenticity of a copy of the TOE can be verified.